waifod/quant_finance_models/README.md

 4. Modern Portfolio Theory

-For the first three we plan to create two implementations, one classical adn the other one using Monte-Carlo simulations.
+For the first three we plan to create two implementations, one classical and the other one using Monte-Carlo simulations.

 ## Steps